GLOBAL MARKETS-Stocks end 2019 near record highs, dollar slides

 The weak dollar helped lift spot gold XAU= to its highest since Sept.
 25 at $1,525.20 an ounce.
 The metal was set to post its biggest yearly gain since 2010, rising more than 18%.

-Oil fell on the last trading day of the year, but was still on track for monthly and annual gains, supported by a thaw in the prolonged U.S.-China trade row and Middle East unrest.
+Oil fell but was still on track for monthly and annual gains, supported by a thaw in the prolonged U.S.-China trade row and Middle East unrest.

 Asian shares over the past decadehttps://tmsnrt.rs/2tdGbh8

-(Reporting by Karin Strohecker, additional reporting by Andrew Galbraith in Shanghai Editing by Nick Zieminski)
+(Reporting by Herbert Lash and Karin Strohecker; additional reporting by Andrew Galbraith in Shanghai; Editing by Nick Zieminski and Dan Grebler)

 ((karin.strohecker@thomsonreuters.com; +442075427262; Reuters Messaging: karin.strohecker.reuters.com@reuters.net))